 The Good Food Institute’s Executive Director Bruce Friedrich gave an excellent TED Talk about how the world’s continuing yearning for meaty flavours ultimately spells extinction of the human race.
 Unless plant-based meat is developed to more closely resemble the taste and texture of animal-sourced protein or research into cell-based meat (grown artificially in a lab) creates an affordable and authentic alternative.
 As a new vegan, you are creating demand which will result in supply and a happier, healthier Planet Earth.

 The Beginning of Veganuary

 Veganuary only started in 2014.
 It’s definitely raised consciousness around the world.
 As different cultures embrace the concept of veganism and adapt traditional recipes into cruelty-free versions.

 I wish it had existed in the early 1990s when I was studying in the Czech Republic.
 I left the UK as a vegetarian and came back a meat eater, such was the paucity of flesh-free dishes on the East European country restaurant’s menus.
 Interestingly, Eastern Europe has become a vegan hot spot with Poland’s Krakow firmly established as one of the world’s premier plant-based cities.

 Veganuary is more than a fad and it provides the building blocks for a new you.
 It’s a transformational process which sees you swap contributing to the mean practices of the slaughterhouse/dairy farm to achieving a lean physique.
-As a longtime follower of a plant-based diet, I encourage you to stay the course, and once you’ve managed 31 days, well what’s 31 years?
+As longtime followers of a plant-based diet, we encourage you to stay the course, and once you’ve managed 31 days, well what’s 31 years?
 Together, if we all pull in the right direction, we can do this.